davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

 [I think Nix is really cool](https://davi.sh/blog/2023/12/what-i-like-about-nix/).
-Nix the package manager and functional configuration language is most often associated with NixOS the Linux distro, but `nix-darwin` makes almost as easy to declaratively manage macOS machines as it is with NixOS.
+Nix the package manager and functional configuration language is most often associated with NixOS the Linux distro, but `nix-darwin` makes it almost as easy to declaratively configure macOS as it is to configure NixOS installations.
 Even if you'll still relying on Homebrew for package management and never touch nixpkgs, I'd say that Nix with `nix-darwin` provides the best way to manage packages and system configuration on macOS.

-Unfortunately, the resources for getting started can be difficult to find and apply to different use-cases.
+Unfortunately, the resources for getting started and integrating different parts of the Nix ecosystem can be difficult to find and apply to different use-cases.
 Inspired by [Arne Bahlo's Emacs from Scratch series](https://arne.me/articles/emacs-from-scratch-part-one-foundations), I wanted to create a guide to help folks get started with Nix on macOS from scratch, step by step.

-Throughout this series we'll build up a declarative system configuration with Nix where you can manage anything from your shell script aliases to what VSCode extensions you have installed and running daemons daemons with launchd.
-We'll build up to this incrementally.
-By the end of Part 1, you'll have Nix installed on your system and be able to declaratively install system-level packages from either Nixpkgs or Homebrew.
+Throughout this series we'll build up a declarative system configuration with Nix where you can manage anything from your shell aliases to what VSCode extensions you have installed and running daemons daemons with launchd.
+We'll build up to this incrementally: by the end of this post, you'll have Nix installed on your system and be able to declaratively install system-level packages from either Nixpkgs or Homebrew.

 <!--more-->